 At Responsify we help our clients attract new customers by leveraging Inbound Marketing.
 To help them get the most out of their marketing budget, we gather a metric called Customer Lifetime Value, also known as CLV.
 This metric helps determine the best strategy to attract and close their highest yielding customers, so they can grow their business as fast as possible.
 In case you need a hand calculating your Customer Lifetime Value (CLV), we made this post to help you do just that!
 Check out how to find your CLV calculation below.

-Customer Lifetime Value is a metric that represents an educated estimate of the financial value a business will acquire from their entire relationship with a customer.
+Customer Lifetime Value is a metric that represents an educated estimate of the financial value a business will acquire from its entire relationship with a customer.

 For companies interested in growth (that’s you!), the CLV is an important metric.
 When you put it up against your customer acquisition cost, you can better see how much time it will take to get a return on your investment with a new customer.
 These costs for acquisition can include anything from sales, to marketing, to operations, and even the cost of making the product that you are trying to sell.